 On 4th August 2016 the Bank of England announced a decrease in the Bank of England Base Rate from 0.50% to 0.25%.

-We are making some changes to the conditions for our cash ISAs which come into effect on 6 April 2017.
-The changes will allow transfers in and to a new type of ISA, lifetime ISA.
-Lloyds Bank does not currently offer lifetime ISAs.
+We are making some changes to the conditions for our cash ISAs, which come into effect on 6 April 2017.
+The changes will allow transfers in from and out to a new type of ISA called a Lifetime ISA.
+Lloyds do not currently offer Lifetime ISAs.

 You will be able to view the up to date conditions from 6 April 2017.

-You can choose to save or invest your allowance in a cash ISA, a stocks & shares ISA, an innovative finance ISA, or a combination of all three , providing you don't exceed the annual limit.
+You can choose to save or invest your allowance in a cash ISA, a stocks & shares ISA, a lifetime ISA (depending on your age and circumstance and up to the lifetime ISA limit), an innovative finance ISA, or a combination of all four, providing you don't exceed the annual limit.

 Lloyds Bank offer two types of ISA: